jeffshumphreys/filmcab/simplified/doc/Morning-Check.md

 ## Open Office Door

 1. Turn on light.
-2. Did the computer reboot into a locked state and so didn't restart qBitTorrent?
-Login and restart.
+1. Sit at desk.
-3. Look at computer screens.&#x20;
+1. Look at computer screens.
    1. Probably should leave Task Scheduler Open on screen #1 (last night I mean)
    2. qBitTorrent on Screen 2 on Status = All,
    3. Visual Code on Screen 3 on a piece of code or output that will trigger me.
    4. Or shouldn't GitHub Issues be there??
-4. Sit.
-5. Look.
+1. Look.
 This warms the cockles.
 Probably touching the keyboard helps too.
+1. Did the computer reboot into a locked state and so didn't restart qBitTorrent?
+Login and restart.

 ## Check Download Status